Omega Seamaster Cal.552 18ct Pink Gold 1962

 The solid 18ct pink gold case measures 33mm in diameter, excluding the original signed Omega winding crown.
 This would have been classed as a large-sized gentleman’s watch in the early 1960s.

 This watch case is totally immaculate, being very crisp with no scratches, dings or other blemishes visible to the naked eye.
 The rear of the screw-down case-back has the Seamaster relief, which is in very sharp and crisp condition.
 This, along with the superb condition of the rest of the watch case, indicates this watch has received an excellent level of care and only light use.
 The inside of the case-back all is correct and as expected.
 It is signed ‘Omega’ but here with the French style brand mark, and carries 18ct French hallmarks.
-It also carries the Omega model number 1613009.
+It also carries the case serial number 1613009.

 The watch has been very well cared for and so after a close inspection has simply required a careful clean and a gentle polish to bring it back to its current, almost as new condition.
 The case, the case-back and bezel are all in superb condition with no marks or scratches visible to the naked eye.
 Even under high magnification, it is very hard to find any signs of wear, indicating this watch has seen very little use and has had a charmed life.